awslabs/aws-encryption-sdk-specification/framework/raw-rsa-keyring.md

 ### OnEncrypt

 OnEncrypt MUST fail if this keyring does not have a specified [public key](#public-key).
-The keyring MUST NOT derive a public key from a specified [private key](#private-key)
+The keyring MUST NOT derive a public key from a specified [private key](#private-key).

 OnEncrypt MUST take [encryption materials](structures.md#encryption-materials) as input.